thomasjohn/x-frontend/README.md

 ### Demo

-Po klikięciu na element możliwe jest jego wybranie.
-Szare elementy to te z atrybutem widget.
+After clicking on an element, you can select it.
+Gray elements are those with the widget attribute.

-X Init - uruchamia X Init dla wybranego node
+X Init - run X Init for selected node

-X Destroy - uruchamia Destroy dla wybranego node
+X Destroy - run X Destroy for selected node

-User Widget Init - Done / User Widget Init - Fail — dla demo widgetów użytkownika (...-user.js) pozwala na zakończenie inicjalizacji
+User Widget Init - Done / User Widget Init - Fail — for user widget demo (...-user.js) allows to complete initialization (correctly or with error)

-@ - pokazuje aktualny stan widgetów w X (pomocne gdy jakiś widget jest inicjalizowany)
+@ - shows the current state of widgets in X (useful when a widget is being initialized)